 2. Have a short list of questions to ask

-3. If interviewing via Skype, test the equipment at least an hour beforehand
+3. Test equipment at least an hour beforehand

-It is very common to interview via Skype (or similar services) these days, especially if you are applying to a program that is not near your hometown/college campus.
-And Skype is great because it’s free, easy to use, and convenient.
-However, it comes the potential for technological errors, so you should make sure your setup (i.e., laptop, smart phone, iPad, etc.) is working properly at least a couple of days beforehand.
-You should also test the connection and sound at least an hour before your scheduled interview time.
-Skype has an “Echo/Test Sound Service” that allows you to test the quality of the call in advance, which should alert you of any technological mishaps.
-Having too many Skype problems during the internship interview can be distracting or perhaps even make it seem as if you were unprepared.
-So play it safe by doing these simple tests.
+It's very common to have an interview via Zoom these days, especially if you're applying to a program that's not near your hometown/college campus.
+And Zoom is great because it’s free, easy to use, and convenient.
+However, it comes the potential for technological errors, so you should make sure your setup is working properly at least a couple of days beforehand.
+You should also test your connection and sound quality at least an hour before your scheduled interview time.
+Zoom has an feature that allows you to test the quality of the call in advance, which should alert you of any technological mishaps.
+Having too many problems during the internship interview can be distracting or perhaps even make it seem as if you were unprepared.
+So play it safe by doing these simple tests ahead of time.

-4. Dress the part of the position and the company
+4. Dress the part for the position and company

 Most college career counselors will remind applicants to wear business casual clothes for their internship interviews, but I believe “dressing the part” is about more than wearing a nice sweater and dress pants.
 It’s important to research the mission statement of the company and its work culture beforehand; then dress up accordingly.
 For example, you might wear a suit for a conservative, traditional office setting or something trendy for a fashion magazine or marketing position.
 Also brush up on industry terms so you can “speak their language.”
 This is not to say you should pretend to be someone you’re not, but it is better to show that you can fit in, know what you’re talking about, and will represent the company well.